Nonparametric statistics: Definitions

 An example is order statistics, which are based on ordinal ranking of observations.

 The discussion following is taken from Kendall's Advanced Theory of Statistics.

-Statistical hypotheses concern the behavior of observable random variables....
+Statistical hypotheses concern the behavior of observable random variables...
 For example, the hypothesis (a) that a normal distribution has a specified mean and variance is statistical; so is the hypothesis (b) that it has a given mean but unspecified variance; so is the hypothesis (c) that a distribution is of normal form with both mean and variance unspecified; finally, so is the hypothesis (d) that two unspecified continuous distributions are identical.

 It will have been noticed that in the examples (a) and (b) the distribution underlying the observations was taken to be of a certain form (the normal) and the hypothesis was concerned entirely with the value of one or both of its parameters.
 Such a hypothesis, for obvious reasons, is called parametric.

-Hypothesis (c) was of a different nature, as no parameter values are specified in the statement of the hypothesis; we might reasonably call such a hypothesis non-parametric.
-Hypothesis (d) is also non-parametric but, in addition, it does not even specify the underlying form of the distribution and may now be reasonably termed distribution-free.
-Notwithstanding these distinctions, the statistical literature now commonly applies the label "non-parametric" to test procedures that we have just termed "distribution-free", thereby losing a useful classification.
+Hypothesis (c) was of a different nature, as no parameter values are specified in the statement of the hypothesis; we might reasonably call such a hypothesis nonparametric.
+Hypothesis (d) is also nonparametric but, in addition, it does not even specify the underlying form of the distribution and may now be reasonably termed distribution-free.
+Notwithstanding these distinctions, the statistical literature now commonly applies the label "nonparametric" to test procedures that we have just termed "distribution-free", thereby losing a useful classification.

-The second meaning of non-parametric involves techniques that do not assume that the structure of a model is fixed.
+The second meaning of nonparametric involves techniques that do not assume that the structure of a model is fixed.
 Typically, the model grows in size to accommodate the complexity of the data.
 In these techniques, individual variables are typically assumed to belong to parametric distributions, and assumptions about the types of associations among variables are also made.
 These techniques include, among others: